workarea-commerce/workarea/docs/source/articles/storefront-search-features.html.md

 Storefront Request                            | Search Request
 --------------------------------------------- | ------------------------------------------------------
-Search results page                           | Products matching the user's query Autocomplete                                  | (Mixed) results matching the user's query as they type Home page with category summary content block | First _n_ products matching the category Order confirmation email with recommendations | Products similar to those in the user's order
+Search results page                           | Products matching the user's query Home page with category summary content block | First _n_ products matching the category Order confirmation email with recommendations | Products similar to those in the user's order